 2. The atmospheric main square.

 At the heart of El Centro is Parroquia de San Miguel Arcangel, a neo-Gothic pink-sandstone church built in the 1600s.
-With its intricate arches, floral motifs, and soaring "wedding cake" steeples, the city landmark looks like the love child of Antoni Gaudi and Walt Disney on drugs.
-Its borderline surrealist quality is quite singular in Mexico.
+With its intricate arches, floral motifs, and soaring “wedding cake” steeples, the city landmark looks like the love child of Antoni Gaudi and Walt Disney on drugs.
+It has a borderline surrealist quality that is quite singular in Mexico.

-At its foot of Parroquia de San Miguel Arcangel lies El Jardin, the town's leafy, lovely central plaza where mariachi bands tune their guitars; street vendors sell fresh fruit, roasted corn, and handicrafts; and people-watching is at its best.
+At its foot of Parroquia de San Miguel Arcangel lies El Jardin, the town’s lovely, leafy central plaza where mariachi bands tune their guitars, street vendors sell fresh fruit and roasted corn, and people-watching is at its best.
 The French-inspired square makes a fantastic date spot: couples can stroll arm-in-arm under the arched walkways or claim one of the wrought-iron benches beneath pristinely trimmed Indian laurel trees and soak up the lively scene.
 (The peaceful Parque Juarez, a 10-minute walk to the south of the main plaza, offers even more green space, filled with fountains and walking paths.)

 About a block east of the main plaza, La Morada Hotel features remarkable views of the cathedral (one of the country’s most photographed churches) and surrounding streets, which are lined with well-preserved buildings from 1800s and 1900s.